NahianSalsabil/A-Reinforcement-Learning-Based-Approach-for-Planning-Green-Routes-in-Road-Networks/README.md

+# RL Based Approach to Plan Green Routes in Road Networks
 The Green Route Problem aims to find optimal travel paths that minimize nega- tive environmental impacts while still meeting practical constraints of travel distance.
 In this context, we focus on three critical aspects:
 - **Air Pollution:** By selecting routes that minimize exposure to high-pollution areas, we can con-